Calum09/Delete-Folder-s-/README.md

 A Python Script to delete a folder

+# Potential Updates to include:
-- Potential Updates to include the ability to delete entire folders
+- The ability to delete entire folders
+- THe ability to delete a slection of folders containing x name